-For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the Revenue and Financing Policy in the 2006-16 Ten-Year Plan (LTCCP) Policies document at page 22.
-Please note that all figures on this page exclude GST.
+For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the Revenue and Financing Policy contained within the 2006-16 Ten-Year Plan (LTCCP) Policies document.
+Please note that all figures on this page are shown exclusive of GST.